If there’s one feeling every human has experienced at some point, it will be the feeling of not being in contact with themself.

 If your field is writing, for instance, your first few works or even the thought of writing might overwhelm you.
 Once you have passed through this stage through discipline, like the airplane, you will fly with ease.

 One area in which you must show discipline is in continuous study– for deeper discovery and greater development.
-You will be tempted to stop study/research once you have gotten to an appreciable level in your field but you must discipline yourself not to fall for that temptation.
+You will be tempted to stop studying/research once you have gotten to an appreciable level in your field but you must discipline yourself not to fall for that temptation.

 Further studies on the popular belief that practice makes perfect brought about the Learning Curve.
-It shows that you may experience a rapid improvement early as you continue with just practice, but this improvement will slow and your skill level reach a plateau.
+It shows that you may experience a rapid improvement early as you continue with just practice, but this improvement will slow and your skill level will reach a plateau.

 At this plateau, you must take conscious efforts and discipline to get to the point of excellence.

 At the very basis of effectiveness and satisfaction in life is the discovery of your place.
 Our place in life is discoverable if we would work at it.
 At whatever stage you are in, in the discovery process, these four steps can take you from where you are to the next step.
-Get exposed, engaged yourself, spend time alone, be disciplined.
+Get exposed, engage yourself, spend time alone, and be disciplined.